Internship Tips and Resources

 - Connect with Alumni at Career Connections or on the Berkeley Career Network for extra insight into your desired career.

-- Adrianne: “The Berkeley Career Network is run through the Cal Alumni Association in collaboration with the Career Center.
+- Adrianne: “The Berkeley Career Network is run through the Cal Alumni Association in collaboration with the Career Engagement.
 It’s a good site to reach out to alumni and ask for a Zoom call to ask how they like the company they work at, and to ask for advice on opportunities after graduation.”

 - In other words, a great place to meet alumni and conduct informational interviews!